peacecwz/shazam-demo/README.md

 # Shazam Demo

 This project is about Shazam Demo.
-You are going to kearn how to analyze and index musics to database and search for musics in database.
+You are going to learn how to analyze and index musics to database and search for musics in database.

 ## Installing